-- Ask participants to focus on their assigned level, and generate as many supports and barriers as they can. - Each group should ask one person to serve as the facilitator and another as the recorder.
-The facilitator should help the group brainstorm about the range of barriers and supports specific to the assigned level.
-The recorder should record the group's ideas on a newsprint titled Identify Barriers and Supports. - While the four groups are discussing barriers and supports, you should circulate around the room so that you can observe the discussions. - Provide a 5-minute warning so that the groups can prepare their newsprints.
-Ask the groups to post their newsprints on the wall when they are finished.
+- Ask participants to focus on their assigned level and generate as many supports and barriers as they can. - Each group should ask for a volunteer to serve as a facilitator and another as recorder.
+The facilitator should help the group to brainstorm about the range of barriers and supports specific to the assigned level.
+The recorder should record the group's ideas on a page of newsprint titled Identify Barriers and Supports. - While the four groups are discussing barriers and supports, circulate around the room so that you can observe the activity. - Provide a 5-minute warning so that the groups can prepare their newsprint.
+Ask the groups to post their newsprint on the wall once they are finished.